-- Starting with 2017 data, inputs to and outputs from electricity and heat generation include Puerto Rico. - End-use energy consumption data for the United States present a break in time series with historical data due to a change in methodology in 2014.
+Starting with 2017 data, inputs to and outputs from electricity and heat generation include Puerto Rico.

+End-use energy consumption data for the United States present a break in time series with historical data due to a change in methodology in 2014.
 The break in time series occurs between 2011 and 2012 for oil; and between 2001 and 2002 for electricity and natural gas.
-The new methodology is based on the last historical year of the most recent Annual
+The new methodology is based on the last historical year of the most recent Annual Energy Outlook (AEO) publication.
+Changes occur primarily in reported end-use energy consumption in the industrial sector and its subsectors, including the nonmanufacturing industries of mining, construction and agriculture.
+Historical revisions are pending.
+Due to other changes in reporting methodologies, there are numerous breaks in time series for the US data, particularly in 1992, 1999, 2001, 2002 and 2013.
+Care should be taken when evaluating consumption by sector since inputs of fuel to autoproducers are included in final consumption for some years.
+No data are available for most energy products in the construction and mining and quarrying industries.

-- Since the Energy Information administration (EIA) and the US Department of Commerce do not collect separate data on patent fuel exports by country, total exports data of patent fuel are included in the exports of other bituminous coal. - Coal tar as a by-product of coke ovens is not currently reported. - In 2002, the United States reported "synfuel" production as patent fuel for the first time.
+- The statistical difference for anthracite is significant for some parts of the time series as some consumption falls below the reporting thresholds, such as residential usage. - Since the Energy Information administration (EIA) and the US Department of Commerce do not collect separate data on patent fuel exports by country, total exports data of patent fuel are included in the exports of other bituminous coal. - Coal tar as a by-product of coke ovens is not currently reported. - In 2002, the United States reported "synfuel" production as patent fuel for the first time.
 Prior to 2002, the consumption of this fuel was reported with other bituminous coal.
 Production ceased in 2007 for economic reasons. - Hard coal data prior to 1978 may include subbituminous coal.